-Diagnostic part does not include and extra burden/risk The therapeutic part: getting a conservative treatment will lower their burden (they will not undergo surgery), which is a benefit.
-Risk of persistent instability/complaints is very low, patients always have the choice to still undergo surgury at a later stage.
+Getting a conservative treatment will lower the burden of the patient (they will not undergo surgery), which is a benefit.
+Risk of persistent instability/complaints is very low, patients always have the choice to still undergo surgury at a later stage with good results described in the literature.
 Time of treatment is equal to regular treatment.
 Patients need to make 1 extra visit one year after initial trauma and need to fill in questionnaires.
 This does not take a lot of time (approx 15 min per visit)